-Organizations can be created by a System Administrator (page 699).
-All organizations require a unique name as well as an Organization Administrator (page 697) to oversee the organization.
+- To create an organization, a System Administrator (page 721) role is required. - All organizations require a unique name as well as an Organization Administrator (page 719) to oversee the organization.

-To add an organization:

-- 1. In the user menu, select SuperAdmin.

-- 2. Select Organizations in the header, then select Add organization.

-- 3. In the window that appears:
+- To add an organization: - 1.
+In the user menu, select SuperAdmin. - 2.
+Select Organizations in the header, then select Add organization. - 3.
+In the Add organization window, specify the details for the organization:

-- · Enter the new Organization name. - Use the toggle to enable Protect, if appropriate. - Use the toggle to Enable SCA licensing, if appropriate. - Under License consumption, use the radio buttons to manually or automatically apply allocated licenses. - Select the default Language for the organization. - Use the dropdowns to choose Date and Time formats and a Time zone. - Select additional options for duplicate vulnerability notification, route-based autoverification (page 582), DISA STIG checklist reporting (page 525), diagnostics (page 683) and any other features. - Complete the profile information for the Organization Administrator, including their email, name and password. - Only check the box to Require email activation if you have a mail server set up with the Contrast application. - 4.
+- Enter the new Organization name. - Use the toggle to enable Protect, if appropriate. - Use the toggle to Enable SCA licensing, if appropriate. - Under License consumption, use the radio buttons to manually or automatically apply allocated licenses. - Select the default Language for the organization. - Use the dropdowns to choose Date and Time formats and a Time zone. - Select additional options for duplicate vulnerability notification, route-based autoverification (page 602), DISA STIG checklist reporting (page 539), diagnostics (page 705) and any other features. - Complete the profile information for the Organization Administrator, including their email, name and password. - Only check the box to Require email activation if you have a mail server set up with the Contrast application. - 4.
 Select Add to create the organization.
-You may continue to create as many organizations as you need for multi-tenant support.

-To edit an organization:

-- 1. In the user menu, select SuperAdmin. - 2.
-Click the name of the organization you want to edit. - Update information as needed and click Save to save your changes.
+You may continue to create as many organizations as you need for multi-tenant support. - · To edit an organization: - 1.
+In the user menu, select SuperAdmin. - 2.
+Select the name of the organization you want to edit. - 3.
+Update information as needed and select Save.
+Additional settings in the Edit organization window include:

-Contrast is compatible with CVSS 3.1.
-For Hosted (SaaS) installations, contact Contrast Support to enable this for organizations.
-For On-premises (EOP) installations, SuperAdmins can enable the scoring by turning the Enable CVSS 3.1 toggle on (green) under the Edit Organization screen.
+CVSS 3.11: Contrast is compatible with CVSS 3.1.
+For on-premises customers, SuperAdmins can enable the scoring by turning on Enable CVSS 3.1.
+Hosted customers must contact Contrast Support to turn on this setting.